ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Embodied Engagement Conditions
 [Theoretical] NoteBook 6 - Cognitive Mechanics, Domain: Synthesis, System Role: Scaffolding, Temporal: Static

 The three content-level prerequisites that determine whether symbolic AI output (Channel 2) successfully recruits embodied processing (Channel 1) rather than remaining purely abstract.
 These conditions specify what properties symbolic material must possess to become **metabolically active** and trigger the transformation pathway.
-When these conditions are met, the Integrated Circuit Board engages; when absent, PSB pathology emerges.
+When these conditions are met, the Integrated Circuit Board engages; PSB pathology emerges.
 ## **System Role:**
 Embodied Engagement Conditions function as the **input filter** for the transformation system, determining whether Channel 1 is recruited into the Recursive Metabolic Loop.
-They govern the critical threshold at which symbolic material transitions from inert information to embodied tension, controlling whether Alpha-Function can engage in genuine transformation versus remaining offline.
+They govern the critical threshold at which symbolic material transitions from inert information to embodied tension, influencing whether Alpha-Function can engage in genuine transformation versus remaining offline.
 This object explains **differential outcomes**: why some AI output produces insight and capacity growth while other output produces nothing—or worse, PSB.
 ### **The Three Conditions:**
 **1. Functional Alterity**
 - The symbolic content must register as irreducibly different turn-by-turn (without implying AI subjectivity)
 - Preserves productive disorientation and epistemic tension as the pre-existing challenge is encountered
 - Prevents mere reflection/echo which collapses into monologue
-- **Without this:** AI output feels like user's own thoughts; no tension generated; Channel 1 remains dormant
+- Without this: AI output feels like user's own thoughts; productive epistemic tension collapses; Channel 1 remains dormant

 **2. ZPD Alignment**
 - The difficulty level must fall within the user's Zone of Proximal Development
 - Too easy → boredom, no metabolic demand
 - Too hard → overwhelm, defensive shutdown
-- A workable subset of the pre-existing \|D–C\| relation supports productive epistemic tension
+- A workable subset of the pre-existing \|D–C\| relation, in the presence of adequate scaffolding, supports productive epistemic tension
 - **Without this:** Material either bypasses Alpha-Function (too easy) or exceeds emotional scaffolding capacity (too hard)

 **3. Identity Stakes**